As a member of the College of IST community,

 I uphold myself to the highest level of expected integrity

-I am responsible for my decisions, actions, and their consequences
+I hold responsibility for my decisions, actions, and their consequences

 I exercise respect to faculty, staff, and peers both within and outside of my community